-Let’s take a look at 4 ways your business can prevent malware for the long-term.
+Let’s look at 4 strategies your company can use to permanently prevent infection.

 1. Always Keep Your Systems Updated